anynines/a8s-deployment/docs/platform-operators/installing_framework.md

 update.
 If you need to edit the configMap, reapply it when you deployed or updated the framework.
 In this case you might want to disable automatic updates.

+> WARNING: Issues may occure when running spilo with the MobilityDB Postgresql extension on arm-based systems.
+The latest spilo images natively support both amd and arm architectures, which is not the case for MobilityDB.

 ## Install the a8s Control Plane

 The a8s Control Plane can be deployed with the help of the static manifests you